Robbbo-T/Ampel360XWLRGA/CPT_0003-ATA_03-Minimum_Equipment.md

 **Monitoring and Evaluation:**

 - **Regular Audits:** Conduct periodic audits to ensure that the implemented improvements are effective and that procedures are being followed correctly.
+(See [Section 10.1 Internal Audits](#101-internal-audits))
 - **Benchmarking:** Compare maintenance performance against industry standards or similar projects to identify areas for further improvement.
 - **Adaptation to Changes:** Stay informed about advancements in technology and changes in regulatory requirements to ensure the document remains current and compliant.